DWright91/eBay-Client-Server-E-Commerce-Platform/README.md

 General Information:

-Our goal with this project was to create an Ebay-style shop where buyers can shop products provided to them by sellers.
+The goal for this project was to create an Ebay-style shop where buyers can shop products provided to them by sellers.
 The client features a single login for both users where they pick their respective role - buyer or seller.
 The program then either activates the buyer client or the seller client.